awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 <step_name>.properties.<property>.<property>
 ```

-The following shows how to specify an Amazon S3 bucket using the `ProcessingOutputConfig` property of a processing step\.
+The following shows how to specify an S3 bucket using the `ProcessingOutputConfig` property of a processing step\.

 ```
 step_process.properties.ProcessingOutputConfig.Outputs["train_data"].S3Output.S3Uri